pola-rs/polars/docs/user-guide/getting-started.md

 --8<-- "python/user-guide/basics/reading-writing.py:csv"
 ```

-For more examples on the CSV file format and other data formats, start here [IO section on CSV](io/csv.md) of the User Guide.
+For more examples on the CSV file format and other data formats, start with the [IO section](io/index.md) of the User Guide.

 ## Expressions

 `Expressions` are the core strength of Polars.
-The `expressions` offer a versatile structure that both solves easy queries and is easily extended to complex ones.
+The `expressions` offer a modular structure that allows you to combine simple concepts into complex queries.
 Below we cover the basic components that serve as building block (or in Polars terminology contexts) for all your queries:

 - `select`
 - `filter`